 cross-check with a different power supply.
 The used target power supply might be defective.

-If there is a watchdog that needs to be deactivated (refer to chip/target documentation).
+Check if there is a watchdog that needs to be deactivated (refer to chip/target documentation).

 If nothing of these helps, make a scope plot of the signals TDI/TDO/TMS/TCK when doing a SYStem.Up / SYStem.Mode Attach.